By Daniel Nkado.

 Many gay men learn early in life through teasing and societal pressure that being “feminine” invites shame.
+So they respond to this stigma attached to femininity by engaging in compensatory behaviour— embracing and performing hyper-masculinity— to protect themselves from ridicule.

-Studies show that many gay men prefer masculine-presenting or masculine-compensating partners, a situation that is often a reflection of deep-seated internalised homophobia (Gerrard et al., 2023)2.
+Studies show that many gay men prefer masculine-presenting or masculine-compensating partners, a situation that is often a reflection of deep-seated internalised homophobia (Gerrard et al., 2023)3.

 Both in gay dating and regular community life, phrases like “masc4masc” or “no fems” remain common, reinforcing the rejection and exclusion of effeminate men.